retypeapp/retype/configuration/page.md

 If you would prefer to keep the page metadata separated and placed outside of the `.md` content page, the options can be moved into a paired `.yml` file.

 For instance, `sample.md` would need a matching `sample.yml` file.
-The separate `.yml` file must have the exact same filename as the matching `.md` page.
+The separate `.yml` file must have the exact same filename as its paired `.md` page.

 Both `.yml` and `.yaml` extensions are supported.